Top 8 Instagram Metrics to Track in 2021

 Analyze up to 3 months’ worth of Instagram Stories data with Later’s Instagram Stories Analytics today — available on all paid plans!

-Finding your best time to post is the best way to reach your audience when they are most likely to comment and like your content — rather than when they’re half asleep, or more focused on something else.
+Finding your best time to post is a great way to reach your audience when they are most likely to engage with your content — rather than when they’re half asleep, or more focused on something else.

-But don’t fret, Later has analyzed over 12 million Instagram posts to come up with the best times to post!
+If you’re unsure where to start, Later has analyzed over 12 million Instagram posts to come up with the best times to post:

 Of course, every account will be slightly different depending on your business and your audience, but it’s good to use this data as a starting point and then really focus on the best time to post for your followers.

-Secondly, you can use your Later Analytics to hone in on your audience’s behaviors.
-Your Later analytics dashboard has a super-detailed breakdown of when your audience is online and you can use that info to tailor your Instagram publishing calendar.
+Luckily, you can use your Later Analytics to hone in on your audience’s behaviors.
+Your Later analytics dashboard has a detailed breakdown of when your audience is online and you can use that info to tailor your Instagram content calendar:

 Or you can remove the guesswork completely and use Later’s Best Time to Post feature that automatically calculates your top 7 posting times each week and highlights them in your content calendar.